matthewscharles/instrument-maker/README.md

 - Physical access: assumption of appropriateness of specific interfaces
 - Ways to access information
   - Limited formats (e.g. absence of text, screen reader compatibility/audio description, or symbol-based option, pacing of information)
-  - Assumption of prior knowledge, access to education or cognition
+  - Assumption of prior knowledge, cognition, access to education
 - Diversity in the representation of creators and artists
 - Unstable systems (e.g. operating systems that herald new accessibility features but break music software when updated)

 What so much of this boils down to: lack of options, lack of openness, *the lack of ability to change things and lack of appropriate pathways to learn how*.

-This applies as much to the creation of resources as it does to the consumption; in fact, making a distinction between these acts might be considered problematic in this respect.
+I believe this applies as much to the creation of resources as it does to consumption.
+In fact, making a distinction between these acts might be considered problematic in this context.

 ### A few considerations in the initial development